Measuring the Surface Tension of Water

 - Try both methods and see how your results compare!

 - Make sure you record which method(s) you used, and how many pins or drops of water it took to completely remove the needle from the water.
+A table like Table 1 can help collect the data.

-- Repeat the measurement (steps 4.a–4.d) at least five times (more is better), to ensure consistent results.
+- Repeat the measurement (steps 4.a-4.e) at least five times (more is better), to ensure consistent results.
 If something goes wrong (e.g., you accidentally tap the pan and pull the needle out of the water), repeat the trial from the beginning.

 - Average your results.